WV 211 - Information & Referral

 EITC is an IRS-sponsored program working with the West Virginia Alliance for Sustainable Families (WVASF) and community organizations to provide high quality tax preparation to eligible tax filers—free of charge!

 There are sites all over the state, from inside libraries, universities, to local social service organizations all trying to help lessen the stress of completing your federal and state taxes each year.
-The Central WV Coalition covers six counties- Boone, Clay, Kanawha, Logan, Putnam, and Mingo County.
+EITC in central WV covers six counties - Boone, Clay, Kanawha, Logan, Putnam, and Mingo County.